Conquer Cancer Foundation of the American Society of Clinical Oncology

 - “third party” means someone who is not you or us.

 Our registered office is Conquer Cancer Foundation of American Society of Clinical Oncology, 2318 Mill Road, Suite 800, VA, 22314, USA.
-We are registered in the United States of America with the Virginia State Corporation Commission under SCC ID 0514338-3.
+We are a non-profit corporation and 501(c)(3) registered in the United States of America with the Virginia State Corporation Commission under SCC ID 0514338-3.